timothy-debock/geoserver/doc/en/user/source/community/metadata/user.rst

 Edit template
 ^^^^^^^^^^^^^^^
 Click on a template name to open the template and edit the values.
-Click `Save` to go back to the overview page.
-To trigger an update to all the linked layers click `Save` in the overview page.
+Click `Save` to go back to the overview page, this will also recalculate the values in all linked layers.

 Delete template
 ^^^^^^^^^^^^^^^